 Add sake, mirin, sugar, soy sauce, and salt.

-Bring it to a boil.
+Add the chicken back into the pot.
+Bring it to a simmer.
 As you see, the stock should cover about 80% of the ingredients.

 Remove Otoshibuta and cook for another 10 minutes.